tomvit/ja2mqtt/docs/installation.md

 # Installation

+To use ja2mqtt, you will need:

+* Jablotron alarms with the control unit and the JA-121T serial interface connected to a serial port on your computer.
+The device uses RS485 interface, which can be connected to your computer using a [USB to RS485 adapter](https://www.aliexpress.com/w/wholesale-ch340-usb-rs485.html).

+* A running instance of an MQTT broker.
+[Mosquitto](https://mosquitto.org/) is the recommended MQTT broker, but others should also work without issues.
+You can run the MQTT broker on the same machine as ja2mqtt, on a separate machine, or use an existing instance of MQTT broker if you have one.

 There are two ways to install and run ja2mqtt.
 You can install it as a Python package in your Python environment using PyPI, or you can use a Docker image.
 An image is always provided for the current version.
-Before running ja2mqtt, you need to have access to an MQTT broker.
-If you don't have one, you can start your own instance.
-For example, the Mosquitto MQTT broker is the most popular broker that works seamlessly with ja2mqtt.

-The below steps assume that you have a sub-directory created in your working directory.
+This guide assumes that you have a sub-directory created in your working directory.

 ```{code-block} bash
 :class: copy-button